OpenHWEdgeAI/8xGPUs/README.md

 <table>
     <tr>
         <td align="center" width="50%">
-        <p><b>This tutorial is for anyone looking to build a high-performance AI server with 8 GPUs.
+        <p><b><i>This tutorial is for anyone looking to build a high-performance AI server with 8 GPUs.
 Whether you're a researcher, developer, or enthusiast, this guide will walk you through every step—from selecting hardware and assembling components to configuring the system and running initial tests.
-You'll finish with a powerful platform ready for deep learning, data science, and other GPU-intensive workloads. <b></p>
+You'll finish with a powerful platform ready for deep learning, data science, and other GPU-intensive workloads. <i><b></p>
         </td>
         <td align="center" width="50%">
         <img src="Photos/8GPU/Introduction/EdgeAI-8GPU-1.png" width=450 height=400><br>